hclimente/hclimente.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-As a Lead Data Scientist in Novo Nordisk, my goal is to find genetic predictors of disease that are useful for diagnosis, treatment, and understanding the underlying biology.
-To that end, I use machine learning to assist with modeling, biomarker discovery and variant interpretation.
+As a Lead Data Scientist at Novo Nordisk, I design and deploy AI/ML methodologies for early target discovery and precision medicine — with a strong focus on genetics.

-I have over 10 years of experience in computational biology and applied statistics.
-I completed my PhD in [MINES ParisTech](https://www.minesparis.psl.eu/en/home/), under the supervision of [Chloé-Agathe Azencott](https://cazencott.info/).
-In my thesis I explored graph-based methods for genetic studies.
-Afterwards, I was accepted into [RIKEN's](https://www.riken.jp/en/research/labs/aip/) [SPDR program](https://www.riken.jp/en/careers/programs/spdr/) to conduct my postdoctoral research with [Makoto Yamada](https://www.oist.jp/research/makoto-yamada).
-I focused on the development and application of novel machine learning methods for feature selection.
+I have 13+ years of experience in computational biology and applied statistics.
+I completed my PhD at [CBIO](https://cbio.mines-paristech.fr), a leading bioML laboratory, under the supervision of [Chloé-Agathe Azencott](https://cazencott.info/), where I explored [graph-based methods for genetic studies](https://pastel.hal.science/tel-03270879).
+I then conducted my postdoctoral research at [RIKEN AIP](https://www.riken.jp/en/research/labs/aip/) with [Makoto Yamada](https://www.oist.jp/research/makoto-yamada), developing novel AI/ML methods for feature selection.

+My research focuses on multi-omics integration, explainable ML and systems biology.
+I’m an advocate for reproducible research and an advanced Nextflow developer.
+I’m detail-oriented, proactive, and wired to fix what’s broken — ideally before anyone notices.